West Chester, PA 19380

 These locations are available by appointment only

 With the high rate of divorce, it's important for people getting married to know that they will receive a fair distribution in the event that their marriage ends.
-With a prenuptial agreement, you can have a better idea of how much you'll get and how much you'll lose before even getting married.
-However, as much as you and your betrothed may be in love now, it's important that each person has their interests in mind when approaching this delicate subject.
+As much as you and your betrothed may be in love now, it's important that each person has their interests in mind when approaching this delicate subject.
+An attorney can be helpful in ensuring that all important avenues are considered and there are no long-term complications in the agreement.

-Having an experienced family law attorney on your side, looking out for you, could make an important difference, whether you're the one drafting the agreement or the one signing it.
-The knowledgeable team of West Chester prenuptial agreement lawyers at Ciccarelli Law Offices can be on your side.
+An experienced family law attorney from Ciccarelli Law Officescould make an important difference in drafting an airtight and comprehensive contract with your best interests protected, whether you're the one drafting the agreement or the one signing it.
 Our team effort means that you get the experience of more than just one attorney working for you.
-We will carefully draft your agreement, or diligently review an agreement presented to you, and brief you on its repercussions.
+We will carefully draft your agreement, or diligently review an agreement presented to you, and brief you on its potential repercussions.

 We represent clients engaged to be married throughout the Philadelphia area and Southeastern Pennsylvania, including Chester, Montgomery, Lancaster and Delaware Counties.

 When people marry, their incomes and any assets they gain after marriage are combined.
-If the couple gets divorced, the court has the job of making equitable distribution of the marital property.
+If the couple gets divorced in Pennsylvania, the court has the job of making an equitable distribution of the marital property.
 The division does not have to be equal, just equitable, and the court will look at a variety of factors.
 However, under the law, anything that qualifies as marital property may be divided up among the spouses at divorce.

 For example, Spouse A and Spouse B enter into a prenuptial agreement that Spouse B will get $100,000 upon divorce.
 However, Spouse A hid his assets and could have actually afforded much more.
 Spouse B can argue that when she agreed to $100,000, she did not know that Spouse A could have afforded much more.
 If a premarital agreement is thrown out, the court divides marital property using equitable distribution, as if there were never a prenuptial agreement.